Today we’re explaining to you all about using photos for social media to grow your business!

 Adobe Stock is a stock photo service owned by Adobe, that works independently as well as fully integrated into the Creative Cloud platform.
 It’s ideal if you use Photoshop or other Creative Cloud apps to edit your photos before posting them to social media, and it has very reasonable price points.

-Their Standard License highlights tell you that the use in social media as well as in email marketing, mobile ads and more, is accepted.
+Their Standard License highlights tell you that the use in social media as well as in email marketing, mobile ads, and more, are accepted.

-Adobe Stock has over 60 million files in their catalogue and the added functionality with Adobe’s most popular image editing apps makes them a great choice.
+Adobe Stock has over 60 million files in its catalog and the added functionality with Adobe’s most popular image editing apps makes them a great choice.

 123RF: Affordable Social Media Pictures

 123RF is a stock photo agency that offers royalty-free images at very affordable price points with multiple plans according to your needs.

 Ideal if: you want high-res photos from a reliable source with multiple pricing options

 Their license agreement includes the use of photos in social media platforms, but adds two very important conditions:

 - You must make sure the platform you’re uploading the image to does not claim ownership of the said image